GoAhead-at/orf2Postgres/DOCS/Project-Description.md

 - **Console Application:** For development or headless server environments.
 - **WPF Application:** For interactive use with UI.
 - **In-Window Processing:** When running as a WPF application without the service installed, the UI can spawn its own processing instance.
+- **Service Management & UAC:**
+    - The UI can be run as a standard user.
+    - **Installation/Uninstallation:** When the "Install Service" or "Uninstall Service" buttons are clicked, the application uses `sc.exe` with the `runas` verb.
+This will trigger a User Account Control (UAC) prompt, requesting administrator privileges for that specific operation only.
+The main UI application itself does not need to be launched as an administrator for these actions.
+    - **Starting/Stopping Service:** The "Start Service" and "Stop Service" buttons in the UI currently interact with the service using `System.ServiceProcess.ServiceController`.
+These operations will only succeed if the UI application itself is launched with administrator privileges, as `ServiceController` does not have a built-in UAC elevation prompt mechanism for these actions.
+If the UI is run as a standard user, these buttons will typically be disabled or result in an error if clicked while targeting an installed service.

 ---